Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 You may be asking yourself, how on earth is Hemp, of all things, going to help our environment?

-Well, let’s see, with our current situation with trees being clear cut for paper and building materials, we will run out of trees within the next 50 years.
+Well, let’s see, with our current situation with trees being clear-cut for paper and building materials, we will run out of trees within the next 50 years.
 This is catastrophic!

-Trees provide the very oxygen we breath every second of every day.
+Trees provide the very oxygen we breathe every second of every day.
 They also provide shade for us, and shelter for countless animals and insects that are vital to our survival.
 Without trees, we will perish very shortly thereafter.

 Hemp fibers make a higher quality paper and produce about 4 times more product per acre, than wood.
 And, hemp grows at a much faster rate than trees do.
 Industrial hemp can also be used for making very strong construction materials.